WorldWideTelescope/wwt-website/README.md

 | `/wwtweb/wmstoast.aspx` | Data is from `ms.mars.asu.edu` which no longer available. | [#181](https://github.com/WorldWideTelescope/wwt-website/pull/181) |
 | `/wwtweb/xml2wtt.aspx` | No evidence of current usage | [#205](https://github.com/WorldWideTelescope/wwt-website/pull/205) |

 ## Developer Instructions

-This project is undergoing rapid changes and some of these will be playing with moving pieces.
-Please submit issues (or PRs!) if you find anything out of date.
 See [docs/dev-environment.md](instructions) for details on how to build and run locally.
+Please submit issues (or PRs!) if you run into any problems or inaccuracies.

 ## Getting involved